ibm-cloud-docs/secrets-manager/access-secret.md

-## Retrieving the value of a secret with the API
+## Retrieving secrets with the API
 {: #get-secret-value-api}
 {: api}